guardian/auto-foft/README.md

 #### Minimal reflows

-Reflows triggered by font changes are applied in two batches, rather than every time a new font is downloaded.
+Reflows triggered by font changes are applied in two batches, rather than every time a new font downloads.

 #### Tiny footprint